terminail/autodroid/autodroid-trader-executor/tradescripts/DESIGN.md

   - Extract features from offline XML elements
   - Use stable native attributes as page fingerprint features
   - **Weighted Matching**: Different features have different importance weights
+  - **Selector-Based Matching** (Recommended):
+    - Use `autodroid:fingerprint="true"` to mark unique page elements
+    - Only marked elements are used for page matching (selector scheme)
+    - Improves accuracy and reduces false positives
+    - Example: Mark elements with unique resource-id, text, or combination of attributes
 - **Output**: Return MatchResult with page_id, score, and matched elements
 - **Advantages**: Supports multi-entry points, insensitive to non-critical UI changes